sieben-marco/qr-code-component-main/README.md

 - CSS custom properties
 - Mobile-first workflow
+- Flexbox
 - Media Queries
 - [BEM](https://en.bem.info/methodology/quick-start/) - Block, Element, Modifier

 ### What I learned

 I learned about BEM and Media Queries.
-I also applied some things that I've learned how layout designs and how to make a web site with mobile-first.
+I also applied some things that I've learned about layout designs and how to use display Flexbox.

 ### Continued development